nexpy/nexpy/README.rst

 ansi2html          https://pypi.python.org/pypi/ansi2html/
 =================  =================================================

-.. warning:: On Mac OS there is a serious issue with PyQt5, which started in
-             v5.11 and has still not been fixed in v5.13.
-It should have been fixed in NeXpy v0.12.2, but if you experience any similar issues, please report it.
-The alternative is to downgrade PyQt to <v5.10.

 .. warning:: Some people have reported that NeXpy crashes on launch on some
              Linux systems.
 We believe that this may be due to both PyQt4 and PyQt5 being installed, although that doesn't cause a problem on